 Krispy Kreme’s menu is all about donuts!

-They have over 40 different donut flavors, but the most popular donut flavor at Krispy Kreme is the original glazed donut.
+They have many flavors, but the most popular donut flavor at Krispy Kreme is the original glazed donut.

 However, if you’re looking for a more exciting flavor, you might want to try their cake batter, Oreo cookies and kreme, double dark chocolate, dulce de leche, New York cheesecake, or Reese’s classic flavors.